yuanxiang94/edb-interview/README.md

 ![repository-screen](https://github.com/yuanxiang94/edb-interview/blob/master/feature-images/search-repository-screen.PNG)

 - **Search for GitHub users**
-> You may do so after changing the search type selector to *Users*
+> You may do so after changing the search type selector to *Users*.

 ![user-screen](https://github.com/yuanxiang94/edb-interview/blob/master/feature-images/search-user-screen.PNG)

 - **Search for GitHub commits**
-> You may do so after selecting a specific repository to search for commits
+> You may do so after selecting a specific repository to search for commits.

-> You may go back to search for repository or user after removing the selected repository
+> You may go back to search for repository or user after removing the selected repository.

 ![commit-screen](https://github.com/yuanxiang94/edb-interview/blob/master/feature-images/search-commit-screen.PNG)